Visa, MC still face hurdles in China after WTO ruling

 “I would consider China UnionPay not only successful in China but also outside of China,” said Jafizwaty Ishahak, a director at consultancy Frost & Sullivan in Singapore.
 “Their timing was right.”

-Chinese securities firms took three of the top five slots in Asia’s January-June league table of investment banking fees, for example, with domestic names such as Guosen and Citic Securities (6030.HK) outranking the likes of Goldman Sachs (GS.N).
+Chinese securities firms took three of the top five slots in Asia’s January-June league table of investment banking fees, for example, with domestic names such as Guosen and Citic Securities outranking the likes of Goldman Sachs.

-UnionPay’s close ties the Chinese government also ensures its privileged position, being partially owned by the so-called “Big Four” state-controlled banks of ICBC, China Construction Bank (0939.HK), Agricultural Bank of China (1288.HK) and Bank of China and run by a former vice governor of the central bank.
+UnionPay’s close ties the Chinese government also ensures its privileged position, b eing partially owned by the so-called “Big Four” state-controlled banks of ICBC, China Construction Bank, Agricultural Bank of China and Bank of China and run by a former vice governor of the central bank.

 “In the case of UnionPay, China obviously wants to develop a world-class homegrown player,” said Doug Young, a professor at Fudan University.